Italians vote in early elections on September 25. All 400 seats in the Chamber of Deputies and 200 elected seats in the Senate will be contested.

 - Forza Italia is a shadow of its former self with 7-8 percent support.

-- The liberal alliance of Action and former prime minister Matteo Renzi’s Italia Viva is polling at 5 to 8 percent.
+- The liberal Action and former prime minister Matteo Renzi’s Italia Viva are polling at 5 to 8 percent.

 Data analyst Gianmarco Di Lella gives the right a 95-percent chance of winning majorities in both chambers: